 Scalability is a measure of the ability of a parallelization algorithm to fully utilize an increasing number of processors.
 Ideally, the speedup should scale linearly as more processors are utilized since the potential computing power increases linearly.
 Hence, an algorithm that maintains a near linear speedup over a wide range of processors is scalable.
 Developing performance models to characterize the scalability of an algorithm is becoming increasingly important on modern supercomputers where the ability to both employ several thousand processors efficiently and predict how changing design parameters will impact future simulations is of the utmost importance.
-A performance model is developed to characterize the scalability of this algorithm dependent upon the processor decomposition topology of the $P{xz}$ and $P_y$ processors groups.
+A performance model is developed to characterize the scalability of this algorithm dependent upon the processor decomposition topology of the P{xz} and P_y processors groups.
 The number of floating point operations per timestep was counted by hand in order to quantify the total computational burden the supercomputing system must support.
-Furthermore, the communication models used as building blocks in this analysis are the classical models for MPI\Alltoall, MPI\Allreduce, and pairwise communication between processors (29) where local communication between processors on the same node is assumed to be comparable to communication between processors on the same node is assumed to explain our empirical observations and predict algorithmic scaling through control of the simulation parameters, processor speed, startup communication, and bandwidth of the given supercomputer; all factors outside of this class are considered to be negligible.
+Furthermore, the communication models used as building blocks in this analysis are the classical models for MPI_Alltoall, MPI_Allreduce, and pairwise communication between processors (28) where local communication between processors on the same node is assumed to be comparable to communication between processors on different nodes.
+However, we seek to explain our empirical observations and predict algorithmic scaling through control of the simulation parameters, processor speed, startup communication, and bandwidth of the given supercomputer; all factors outside of this class are considered to be negligible.